LIoccoUMD/news-sentiment-analysis/README.md

 ## Example Output
 ```
 CUDA availability: True
+Device set to use cuda:0
+Device set to use cuda:0
+Device set to use cuda:0
+Device set to use cuda:0
-CNN Count of POSITIVE scores: 142
+CNN Count of POSITIVE scores: 91
-CNN Count of NEGATIVE scores: 155
+CNN Count of NEGATIVE scores: 185
-FOX Count of POSITIVE scores: 128
+FOX Count of POSITIVE scores: 99
-FOX Count of NEGATIVE scores: 169
+FOX Count of NEGATIVE scores: 223
-BBC Count of POSITIVE scores: 135
+BBC Count of POSITIVE scores: 389
-BBC Count of NEGATIVE scores: 162
+BBC Count of NEGATIVE scores: 608
-Reuters Count of POSITIVE scores: 150
+Reuters Count of POSITIVE scores: 11
-Reuters Count of NEGATIVE scores: 147
+Reuters Count of NEGATIVE scores: 39
 ```